fetchai/docs-archived/docs/oef/searching.md

 <H5>And</H5>

 `And` allows you to specify a conjunction of constraints over an attribute.
-There must be **at least** 2 subexpressions.
+There must be **at least** 2 sub-expressions.

 ``` python
 from oef.query import Constraint, And, NotEq, Range